Credit: Festivals of India

 -

-Special foods prepared: The scent of delicious poori, halwa, churma, and bajre ki roti drifts from the kitchens.
+The scent of delicious poori, halwa, churma, and bajre ki roti drifts from the kitchens.
 Grandmothers make kheer while children sneak extra sweets.

 Credit: Haryana Culture